ajahne/blog/_drafts/2018-2-11-what-is-a-tech-lead.md

 ## Musings and assorted questions

 ### Is a Tech Lead a manager?
-A Tech Lead can be a manager, but is not required.
+A Tech Lead can be a manager, but it is not required.
 If the Tech Lead is a manager, they are expected to conduct 1-1s, provide career development support, and adhere to the management responsibilities of the given organization.

 ### Is a Tech Lead on the path to management?
 While being a Tech Lead does not make one a manager, obtaining leadership experience is a prerequisite on the management career ladder.